VictoryMa8/quantum-historical-data-search/README.md

 - Training the quantum classifier may take several minutes depending on your hardware.
 - The QAOA optimization is set to 50 iterations by default, which may take a few minutes to complete.

-## Documentation

-For a comprehensive beginner's guide explaining every piece of code in detail, see:

-📖 **[QUANTUM_COMPUTING_GUIDE.md](QUANTUM_COMPUTING_GUIDE.md)** - Complete educational guide covering:
-- Quantum computing basics (qubits, superposition, entanglement)
-- Detailed explanation of every code section
-- Classical ML concepts (KNN, SVM)
-- Quantum optimization (QAOA) step-by-step
-- Glossary of terms
-- Common questions and answers

-This guide is designed for beginners learning quantum computing and provides detailed explanations of all concepts and code.

 ## Authors

-Greg and Victor - CSCI 300: Quantum Computing, St. Olaf College
+Greg and Victor - CSCI 300: Quantum Computing